OpenElements/open-elements-website/content/posts/2024-01-11-java-module-system.md

 ---
 outdated: false
 showInBlog: true
-title: "Software Development: Minimal Support for the Java Module System"
+title: "Minimal Support for the Java Module System"
 date: 2024-01-11
 author: hendrik
-excerpt: "The Java Module System remains an underutilized feature in the development of applications and libraries, despite its often straightforward entry point."
+excerpt: "The Java Module System remains an underutilized feature in the development of applications and libraries, despite its often straightforward entry point.
+Anyway, more and more libraries provide support for the module system.
+Based on that it might make sense to learn how you can add support to your project."
 categories: [Java]
 origin: https://www.heise.de/blog/Softwareentwicklung-Minimale-Unterstuetzung-fuer-das-Java-Modulsystem-7434695.html
 preview_image: "/posts/2024-01-11-java-module-system/preview.jpg"